Advanced search

 Route of administration: intravenous or intramuscular

-Intravenous furosemide must be injected or infused slowly; a rate of 4 mg per minute must not be exceeded and should never be given in association with other medicinal products in the same syringe.
+Intravenous furosemide must always be injected or infused slowly, a rate of 4 mg per minute must not be exceeded.
+The diuretic effect of Furosemide 10 mg/ml Solution for Injection is proportional to the dosage.

-Generally, Furosemide should be administered intravenously.
-Intramuscular administration must be restricted to exceptional cases where neither oral nor intravenous administration is feasible.
+Intramuscular administration must be restricted to exceptional cases where neither oral nor intravenous administration are feasible.
 It must be noted that intramuscular injection is not suitable for the treatment of acute conditions such as pulmonary oedema.

+Doses of 20 to 50 mg intramuscularly or intravenously may be given initially.
 If larger doses are required, they should be given increasing by 20 mg increments and not given more often than every two hours.
+If doses greater than 50 mg are required it is recommended that they be given by slow intravenous infusion.

-In adults, the recommended maximum daily dose of furosemide administration is 1500 mg.
+The recommended maximum daily dose of furosemide administration is 1500 mg.
+For information on handling and dilution please see section 6.6 Instructions for use/handling

-The dosage will be adapted to the body weight, and the recommended dose ranges from 0.5 to 1 mg/kg body weight daily up to a maximum total daily dose of 20 mg.
+Parenteral doses for children range from 0.5 to 1.5 mg/kg body weight daily up to a maximum total daily dose of 20 mg.

 Elderly: